-You have decided that stem cell treatments may be worth considering.
+You have decided that cellular therapy treatments may be worth considering.
 But you wonder what exactly happens during the procedure.

 Before the procedure